christophengelmayer/StaticWire/README.md

 The module has a configuration option ("**Static file path**\") for the directory in which the static HTML files and folders are generated.
 The path is relative to the root directory of your installation. *(default: `/static`)*

+## How does it work?

+The module creates a folder structure mirroring the page tree of your website.
+In each folder a `index.html` file with the corresponding page content is generated.

+To generate the static HTML structure the `$page->render()` function is called on each page.

+**Assets (like CSS or JavaScript) and uploaded files are not copied!**

+To handle assets and uploads you have multiple options:

+* copy the folders (`/site/assets/files`, `site/templates/style`, `site/templates/scripts`, etc.) per hand
+* copy them in your CI/CD script
+* Symlink them if the static site and your ProcessWire installation are running on the same webserver

 ## Usage

 ### via CLI (Command Line Interface)